-The storm clouds had been building all morning and shortly after we had both caught and released our first Iwanas the skies opened up.
-It was one of the hardest rains I had experienced in Japan, we were both a little concerned with floods.
-Thankfully though the rain let up and assuaged our fears of a flash flood.
+The storm clouds had been building all morning and shortly after we had both caught and released our first Iwana the skies opened up.
+It was one of the hardest rains I had experienced in Japan, we were both a little concerned about flash-floods.
+Thankfully though the rain let up and assuaged our fears.
 After the rain the fishing really picked up and we were catching and seeing a lot of fish.
-Due to the rain and dripping trees I didn’t get very many photos though (I really need to get a waterproof camera).
+Due to the rain and dripping trees I did not get very many photos though (I really need to get a waterproof camera).

 Around 2pm we packed up our Tenkara rods and plunged into the jungle and bushwacked our way up a steep hillside towards an old logging road.
 Safely back on the "road" we made our way back to camp.
 The previous night's camp was only temporary, Kado-san had found a much better place to camp on a recent scouting trip.